Seth-Agbavitor/Python_Flask_CHIC-CLOSET_ECommerce_Websit/README.md

-# Python Flask (CHIC CLOSET) An E-Commerce Website
+# Web Development: (CHIC CLOSET) An E-Commerce Website

 An e-commerce platform is developed using Python Flask, HTML, JavaScript, CSS, Jinja2, SQLite, jQuery, and Bootstrap.
 This platform features a display gallery showcasing various clothing products, each with an accompanying image, name, price, and a concise form to add items to the shopping cart.
 The details of these clothing items are stored within a SQLite database and presented using Bootstrap’s card layout.